Installing SDL2 Libraries on macOS

 In this lesson, we’ll get SDL installed, along with two extensions which we’ll need later in this chapter.

-This setup guide installs the libraries on a Mac, and then demonstrates how to add them to projects in Xcode or CMake
+This setup guide downloads the libraries that have been precompiled for use on a Mac, and then demonstrates how to add them to projects that use either Xcode or CMake

 The libraries can be downloaded from the official GitHub release pages, here: